alphagov/govuk-design-system/src/community/upcoming-components-patterns/index.md

 To get a wider look at our work and see what we released recently, see our [Roadmap](/community/roadmap/).

+## Essential component criteria

+Alongside community input, we prioritise work to maintain and improve components that are essential to the Design System.

+An essential component should:

+1. Build things for user facing services on GOV.UK.
+2. Be required to provide security and trust in GOV.UK through consistent design across its services.
+3. Provide the building blocks to allow teams to successfully iterate at scale.
+4. Improve accessibility of GOV.UK services.
+5. Improve sustainability of GOV.UK services.
+6. Be in use in a large number of services.

 ## Working on now

 If you’d like to help us build these components and patterns, join the conversation to see what needs to be done to publish.